Noel-Watters/podverse_mockup/README.md

 ## 📝 Notes

 * Make sure your line endings for `entrypoint.sh` or seed scripts use **LF**, not **CRLF**, especially if editing on Windows.
 * Port conflicts?
-Double-check nothing else is running on 3000/5000/5432.
+Double-check nothing else is running on 3000/8000/5432.
-* For any issues with Docker please contact Mike for assistance. 😹

----

-🎧 Happy coding, and may your containers always be green.